Thermodynamics of Einstein-Euler-Heisenberg Black Holes with Thermal Fluctuations and Nonlinear Electromagnetic Fields: CONCLUSION

 On the other hand, the logarithmic corrections have not seem to have caused any significant change in the overall classical thermodynamic behaviour of the black hole, whereas in the exponential case, the graphs of the associated quantities have been found to behave in a completely different manner.
 For instance, in the positive domain of the heat capacity versus horizon graphs, the non-perturbative quantum corrections have been observed to introduce discrete vertical lines for all values of $q$.
 The strikingly different patterns evident in all exponentially corrected thermodynamic graphs make it tempting to suggest that the dominance of quantum effects might be the underlying reason behind the revelation of such a discrete behaviour.
 In a similar context, this behaviour might suggest the forbiddance of certain states within certain horizon values, i.e. the quantisation of the thermodynamic states of the Einstein-Euler-Heisenberg black hole.\\

 Based on the associated plots, we have seen that to distinguish the differences between the effect of the logarithmic and exponential corrections on the thermodynamic states of the Einstein-Euler-Heisenberg black hole, one could check the behaviour of the Helmholtz free energy versus black hole horizon for various $q$ and $\mu$ values.
-When $r_h<1$, the logarithmically corrected Helmholtz free energy function behaves in the exact opposite manner as the uncorrected and the exponentially corrected ones.
-Thus, we suggest the exponential corrections do not reveal the details related to variations arising due to vacuum fluctuations.
-On the other hand, for $r_h>1$, the uncorrected and the logarithmically corrected Helmholtz free energy function converge for all $q$ and $\mu$ values, whereas the exponentially corrected ones diverge from one another. \\
+For $r_h>1$, the uncorrected and the logarithmically corrected Helmholtz free energy function converge for all $q$ and $\mu$ values, whereas the exponentially corrected ones diverge from one another. \\

 In addition to the investigation of the thermodynamic quantities via the Smarr formula, we have estimated the one-sided bending angle and the gravitational redshift of electromagnetic radiation in the vicinity of astronomical structures obeying the nonlinear Euler-Heisenberg model.
 We believe that this study sheds light on the influence of the logarithmic and the exponential corrections on entropy, which are both crucial when it comes to the determination of the complete form of entropy to be used in black hole thermodynamics and any relevant application.